-Corporate governance structure and its implications for firm performance varies considerably between developed and developing countries.
+Corporate governance structure and its implications for firm performance vary considerably between developed and developing countries.
 Board size is one area which illustrates this difference.
 According to Rashid (2008), in developing countries, a larger board improves outcomes for shareholders, while the converse is true for developed financial markets.
 Another significant point of difference is ownership structure.
 The literature suggests that in developing countries, corporate governance is limited and creates difficulties.
-Families tend to exert considerable control over businesses, shareholders are often not engaged, there may be insufficient legislative control, and expertise may be lacking.
-(Mahmood, Kouser, Ali, Ahmad and Salman, 2018; Khan, Muttakin, Siddiqui, 2013; Ullah and Rahman, 2015).
+Families tend to exert considerable control over businesses, shareholders are often not engaged, there may be insufficient legislative control, and expertise may be lacking (Khan et al., 2013; Mahmood et al., 2018; Ullah & Rahman, 2015).
 This pattern of family control and flimsy corporate governance can be seen in developing countries such as those in South Asia.
-The dominance of family ownership may result in a carelessness about shareholder benefits.
-(Khan, Muttakin, Siddiqui, 2013; Muttakin, Mihret, Khan, 2018; Bae, Masud, Kaium and Kim, 2018).
+The dominance of family ownership may result in carelessness about shareholder benefits (Bae et al., 2018; Khan et al., 2013; Muttakin et al., 2018).

 In addition, the literature also notes differences between corporates in developed and developing countries in relation to disclosure.
-In developed countries, disclosure of information especially in relation to Corporate Social Responsibility (CSR), is used to enhance corporate status and public esteem (Momin and Parker, 2013.)
+In developed countries, disclosure of information, especially in relation to corporate social responsibility (CSR), is used to enhance corporate status and public esteem (Momin & Parker, 2013).
 Disclosure of CSR information is also important to satisfy the requirements of different stakeholders such as regulators, creditors, investors, and environmentalists.
-However, in developing countries the influences on corporate disclosure are different.
-(Alnabsha, Abdou, Ntim and Elamer, 2018).
-In developing countries, influential external interests determine CSR disclosure such as international buyers, foreign investors, or the views of the international media (Ali, Frynas and Mahmood, 2017).
+However, in developing countries the influences on corporate disclosure are different (Alnabsha et al., 2018).
+In developing countries, influential external interests determine CSR disclosure such as international buyers, foreign investors, or the views of the international media (Ali et al., 2017).

 Furthermore, the literature has also established that both good governance and innovation promote improved performance in many firms.
-Firms make more investments on innovative activities during the initial stage rather than during the mature stage (Shahzad, Ahmad, Fareed and Wang, 2022).
+Firms make more investments on innovative activities during the initial stage rather than during the mature stage (Shahzad et al., 2022).
 Mature firms prefer to maintain assets for enlargement compared to their counterparts, so they prefer to invest in growth-oriented innovation projects (Richardson, 2006).
 However, McGahan and Silverman (2001) argued that innovation investments were more substantial in mature firms than emerging firms.
-Although these arguments are found in the studies investigating at which stage a firm adopts more innovative technology, the results are various among developed and developing countries (Audretsch, Sanders and Zhang, 2021; Tariq,

-Badir, Safdar, Tariq and Badar, 2019).
-This is particularly the case, when corporate governance is involved in strategic plans (Bianchini, Krafft, Quatraro and Ravix, 2018; Jia, Huang and Man Zhang, 2019; Iyengar and Sundararajan, 2020).
-Less attention has been paid to how corporate governance affects the impact of innovative factors on firm performance (Gooderham, Minbaeva, and Pedersen, 2011), particularly to the relationship between corporate governance and innovation of firms in developed and developing countries.
-It has been shown that companies in developed countries who incorporate environmentally responsible practices into their primary business plans are more likely to obtain financial resources from green financial markets than those in developing countries (Manrique and Martí-Ballester, 2017).
+Although these arguments are found in the studies investigating at which stage a firm adopts more innovative technology, the results are various among developed and developing countries (Audretsch et al., 2021; Tariq et al., 2019).
+This is particularly the case, when corporate governance is involved in strategic plans (Bianchini et al., 2018; Iyengar & Sundararajan, 2020; Jia et al., 2019).
+Less attention has been paid to how corporate governance affects the impact of innovative factors on firm performance (Gooderham et al., 2011), particularly to the relationship between corporate governance and innovation of firms in developed and developing countries.
+It has been shown that companies in developed countries who incorporate environmentally responsible practices into their primary business plans are more likely to obtain financial resources from green financial markets than those in developing countries (Manrique & Martí-Ballester, 2017).
 Accessing these financial benefits, in turn, enables firms to initiate innovations to improve firm performance.
-Furthermore, better quality public governance improves the capacity of corporate governance to reduce risks associated with innovation.
-(Jia, Huang and Man Zhang, 2019).
-By contrast, in developing countries, while globalisation has influenced corporate governance standards, these standards have not been applied to innovative practices (Khanna, Kogan and Palepu, 2006).
+Furthermore, better quality public governance improves the capacity of corporate governance to reduce risks associated with innovation (Jia et al., 2019).
+By contrast, in developing countries, while globalisation has influenced corporate governance standards, these standards have not been applied to innovative practices (Khanna et al., 2006).